Social Code: “the rules and standards that a community adheres to.”

-- Let us submit to Him in obedience, that we would become a people distinct from the lost world around us.
+- Let us submit to Him in obedience, that we would become a people, holy and distinct within a lost world.

 - May we never forget His amazing grace when He redeemed us out of the bondage of sin and darkness.

-- Let us grow in our worship and gratitude to proclaim the excellencies of our compassionate God.
+- Let us grow in our worship and gratitude to proclaim the excellencies of our compassionate and merciful God.

-- May our lives glorify God as we witness to the lost through holy living.
+- May our lives glorify God as we witness to the lost through our holy living.

 - May we seek to bear His fruit in our community, adhering to His Social Code and extending to others the very kindness and mercy we have received from Him.